Find Your Perfect School

 - Are you going to live on campus?
 If you’re trying to cut back on travel time, taking courses online can save you a lot of it.

 Will there be any in-person requirements majoring in engineering?

-As previously mentioned, engineering programs often require an in-person component, whether that’s lab work, an internship, or field experiences.
+As previously mentioned, engineering programs often require an in-person component, whether that’s lab work, an internship, or field experience.
 Because of this, even if a program is based online, make sure you understand what in-person requirements it will demand before committing.
 You can learn the parameters of any program by perusing school web pages discussing their engineering Bachelor’s degrees.
-To double-check, contact someone at the school directly (preferable someone from the engineering division) and ask specifically what you’ll need to do in person, and what you’ll be able to do online.
+To double-check, contact someone at the school directly (preferably someone from the engineering division) and ask specifically what you’ll need to do in person, and what you’ll be able to do online.

 What are the benefits of an online engineering option?

 Choosing to pursue an engineering major online has many benefits and a few drawbacks.
 In a traditional, on-campus program, you’ll either need to secure housing on campus or close enough to allow for you to travel back and forth between your home and classes.
 Because of these factors, an on-campus education can lead to higher costs, and longer travel times.